SabinaSadowska/currencies/README.md

 ### Currencies App shows a list of currencies and rates.
 The user can add courrencies to favourite list and delete them from this list (one or all at once).

 ### Technologies: React, Redux, Material UI, Sass

+Note: you can see in this repository there are 2 contributors, it is simply becasue I didn't know that git was using my second github account to push changes:)